saguu6/python_learning/README.md

 # python_learning

-Note : you can download annaconda or miniconda both will work for python.
+Note : you can download annaconda or miniconda pacakge both will work for python.

 download anacoda for python with pre-installed packages https://www.anaconda.com/distribution/